Grace Potter & the Nocturnals

 Catherine PopperBass2009-

-• Grace Potter was trying to make it as a Folk singer before she met the rest of her band.
+• Grace Potter was trying to make it as a folk singer before she met the rest of her band.
 She was performing at a student-run venue called The Java Barn at St. Lawrence University when she met drummer Matthew Burr.
-The two shared common influences such as James Brown and The Band and immediately hit it off.
+The two shared common influences, such as James Brown and The Band, and immediately hit it off.
+They got married in 2013 but split in 2015.

 • Several songs on Grace Potter and the Nocturnals' fourth album, The Lion The Beast The Beat, were co-written by The Black Keys frontman Dan Auerbach.

-• Grace Potter and the Nocturnals are signed to Hollywood Records, an offshoot of Disney.
-Potter told Hit Fix that she's a Disney kid and being on the label has helped her do cool things she would've never thought of doing, like lending her band's cover of Jefferson Airplane's "White Rabbit" to the Alice In Wonderland soundtrack.
-Another thing that was a "dream come true" for Potter was singing the song that played during the end credits of the animated Disney movie Tangled.
+• Grace Potter and the Nocturnals were signed to Hollywood Records, an offshoot of Disney.
+Potter told Hit Fix that she was a Disney kid and being on the label helped her do cool things she would've never thought of doing, like lending her band's cover of Jefferson Airplane's "White Rabbit" to the Alice In Wonderland soundtrack.
+Another "dream come true" for Potter was singing the song "Something That I Want," which plays during the end credits of the animated Disney movie Tangled.

 • Catherine Popper, bassist for Grace Potter and the Nocturnals, used to play bass for the alt-country band Ryan Adams & The Cardinals.
 She uses effects pedals, which is a bit odd for a bass player.
 Potter says everyone in the band has pedals but she stays away from them because she doesn't want to turn into Radiohead and use them all day long.

-• One goal that Grace Potter and the Nocturnals have is to play on Saturday Night Live.
+• Grace Potter and the Nocturnals were hoping to play on Saturday Night Live.
 Potter told Speakerboxx that she "wants to play and act on SNL" because it's something she's thought about since she was a kid.
 Although her acting career didn't pan out, Potter believes she is happy because she "loves what she is doing" and it keeps her "creatively charged."

 • In 2008 and 2009, Grace Potter and the Nocturnals played the hugely popular Jam Cruise.
 The event features dozens of bands playing on a cruise ship while the ship makes stops in popular sun destinations such as Mexico, Honduras, and Belize.
 Every Jam Cruise since its inception in 2004 has sold out, which helped the band secure a larger audience.